felipeph/streamlit-function/README.md

 I found out that the SymPy library had a power of symbolic computation that was similar to other CAS I has experience with, like Wolfram Mathematica for example, so I wanted to try it.

 When I started the project my goal was to implement a WebApp that could calculate the derivatives and integrals of a given function and plot its graph.
-After I lot of learning about the multiple python libraries and implementing a lot of features, I think that I had fulfilled my goal.
+After I lot of learning about the multiple Python libraries and implementing a lot of features, I think that I had fulfilled my goal.

 ## The libraries and processes

 ### VS Code
 When I started the project I was working only inside the CS50 codespace and had never configured my machine to code independently of the infrastructure of the course.

-My first task was to configure python and its libraries inside my environment of the VS Code IDE.
+My first task was to configure Python and its libraries inside my environment of the VS Code IDE.
 Took a little time and search, but I made it and started to work on my computer outside the CS50 codespace.

 ### GitHub
 I knew that the infrastructure of the CS50 codespace was built up from GitHub, but I had never mangled into what is Git or how GitHub works.